 Grant funds would provide direct support to Haven's Harvest to assist them in growing their food rescue operation and in exploring and adopting innovative models to sustain food rescue operations over the long-term.
 In partnership with CET and the Town Green District, the grant would also fund outreach to and engagement of local businesses that generate large amounts of food waste, such as restaurants and hotels.
 These businesses would be given the opportunity to opt into free technical advice from CET on how to reduce food waste, increase food rescue through Haven's Harvest, and implement food scrap diversion.
-The City and CET also plan to partner with large residential buildings to pilot a platform to allow residents of larger buildings to opt into food scrap collection, utilizing the smart composting bin program that New York City has launched as a model.
+One option for these businesses would be to partner with Brightfeeds, who converts wasted food into animal feed.
+Brightfeeds plans to provide an in-kind contribution of staff time toward enrolling businesses in their service and will utilize its federal cost share to subsidize the development of a pickup route in New Haven.
+The City and CET also plan to partner with large residential buildings to pilot a platform to allow residents of larger buildings to opt into food scrap collection, utilizing smart composting bin receptacles than can be unlocked with a key card or smartphone.
 The aim of this would be to test the model in order to see if it can be deployed in other areas of the City.